-Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-NOTE: Prior authorization may be required for all Part B drugs There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+Covered Medicare Part B services include:

+- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

+We also cover some vaccines under our Part D prescription drug benefit.

+There is no coinsurance. copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.

+What you must pay when Services that are covered for you you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care There is no coinsurance, copayment, or deductible hospitals and other types of inpatient hospital services.
+Inpatient for the listed services. hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services There is no coinsurance, copayment, or deductible for the listed services.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests

+X-rays and other radiology services

+Necessary surgical and medical supplies

+Use of appliances, such as wheelchairs

+Operating and recovery room costs

+Inpatient substance abuse services